fi-content2-games-platform/FIcontent.Gaming.Enabler.GameSynchronization/README.md

 This repository will contain the following SEs of the FIcontent Pervasive Games Platform:
   * Game Synchronization SE

+For documentation about this SE, please have a look at http://wiki.mediafi.org/doku.php/ficontent:gaming:enabler:gamesynchronization:start

-For documentation please refer to the FIcontent Wiki at http://wiki.ficontent.eu/ in particular the documentation of the Pervasive Games Platform at http://wiki.ficontent.eu/doku.php/ficontent.gaming.architecture
+For documentation about FIcontent in general, please refer to the Wiki at http://wiki.ficontent.eu/ in particular the documentation of the Pervasive Games Platform at http://wiki.mediafi.org/doku.php/ficontent:gaming:architecture

 Contact
 -------